 If you’re concerned about your cat’s eyes, speak to your vet for necessary treatment.
 This may include regular eye drops to treat the ongoing issue as well as any pain management medication.
 If your cat has a severe ulcer, they may need to have an operation.

-While brachycephalic cats may make great companions, it is important to be aware of the health issues they may face.
-These are cats who need a bit of extra care and attention and may well incur costly vet bills too.
+Like many cats, flat-faced cats can make great companions.
+But it is important to be aware of the health issues they may face.
+These are cats who need extra care and attention and may well incur costly vet bills too.

 If you’re looking to get a cat with a particular temperament, contact your local Cats Protection as we have plenty of wonderful cats looking for new homes.